 The School reserves the right to recommend the withdrawal or dismissal of a nurse anesthesia student whose health, conduct, academic, or clinical performance is below the School standards.
 This decision will be made, with faculty consensus, at any time during the program and with consideration of the student involved, the school, and the public community.
-Classes 2014-2018 had an attrition rate of 9%.
-Class of 2018 had an attrition rate of 5%.
+Classes 2015-2019 had an attrition rate of 6%.
+The class of 2019 had an attrition rate of 5%.

 A student who successfully completes the program will receive a Diploma in Nurse Anesthesia from NorthShore University HealthSystem School of Nurse Anesthesia and a Doctor of Nursing Practice from DePaul University.
 The graduation date will be extended for students who exceed the allowable time off or who fail to meet all of the residency objectives/requirements by the scheduled deadline.

 During clinical rotations, students network with the directors of anesthesia at our 18 clinical sites, and many seek employment there after graduation.
 Faculty advisors assist with letters of recommendation, placement, interview techniques, and application completion.
 Throughout the program, students are updated with job postings and CRNA placement agencies are invited to meet with students in their third year.